 Good project management includes reconciliation of payments from the sponsor, particularly nonfederal sponsors.

 Work with Sponsored Project Accounting and Compliance (SPAC) to reconcile payment problems.

 Invoices are issued by SPAC.
-When the cost basis is Standard, invoices are based on the expenses recorded in eUM.
-When the cost basis is Deliverable, the PI and department need to track completion of deliverables (such as patients completed, hours of service, or report submission) and provide that information to SPAC using the Deliverable Invoice/Receivable Request Form.
+When the cost basis is standard, invoices are based on the expenses recorded in eUM.
+When the cost basis is deliverable, the PI and the department need to track completion of deliverables (such as patients completed, hours of service, or report submission) and provide that information to SPAC using the Deliverable Invoice/Receivable Request Form.
 SPAC will then send an invoice when required, record the receivable amount, and track the payment due to UMB.